NatProjs/BendySDK/README.md

 * A Bendy and The Ink Machine Fangame SDK/Template

-* If you use this credit me :) (also contact me so I can put you on the list below!!) (blitzdotcs on discord)
+* If you use this credit me :) (also contact me so I can put you on the list below!!) (funkincrew on discord)

-# Games Using BendySDK

-* Bendy and The Ink Machine: The Ink Rooms by BlitzDotCS (No link yet)

 # How to open